DAG

 -a, --all equals -cdngy (default)

--f, --full expand -D, -I and -N discovery lists
+-f, --full automatically expand -C, -D, -I, -N and -S lists

 -v, --vmstat equals -pmgdsc -D total

---integer show integer values
+--integer force integer values on screen

 --nocolor disable colors (implies --noupdate)